Table of Contents

 - What is the plot of Stranger Things Season 5?

-- Are there any plans for Stranger Things after Season 5?
+- What Comes Next After Stranger Things Season 5?

 Ahead of Season 4's release, the Duffer brothers wrote: "Seven years ago, we planned out the complete story arc for Stranger Things.
 At the time, we predicted the story would last four to five seasons.
 It proved too large to tell in four, but – as you’ll soon see for yourselves – we are now hurtling toward our finale.
 Season 4 will be the penultimate season; season 5 will be the last."